Foster City Exotic Pet Sitter

 What's the cost of in-home exotic pet care in Foster City?

 Base rates start at $85 for a 30-minute visit and $115 for a 60-minute visit, with standard twice-daily care plans running $140–$190 per day.
-Because Foster City sits in our Peninsula tier, a travel surcharge applies and varies based on our specialists' availability and where in Foster City you're located.
-Boarding at our San Francisco location is $75 per night and is often the better option for travel longer than two weeks.
-Call or text us for a custom quote based on your species, visit frequency, and trip length.
+Because Foster City sits in our Peninsula tier, a travel surcharge of $15–$25/visit applies, depending on distance.
+Boarding, hosted personally by members of our team in their San Francisco homes, is $125 per night and is often the better option for travel longer than two weeks.
+Call or text us to book, based on your species, visit frequency, and trip length.

 Ready to Book?

 If you’re a Foster City resident with a bearded dragon that needs consistent UVB scheduling, a rabbit that needs clinical-eye observation, or a parrot that needs more than a neighbor dropping by — our team is ready to help.
-Learn more about why working with an exotic veterinary-trained team matters, review our in-home exotic pet care services, or look into boarding at our San Francisco location.
-For husbandry-specific prep before your next trip, our guide to preparing your reptile for pet sitting walks through exactly what to leave out for our specialists.
+Learn more about why working with an exotic veterinary-trained team matters, review our in-home exotic pet care services, or look into boarding in our team’s San Francisco homes.
+For husbandry-specific prep before your next trip, our guide to preparing your reptile for pet sitting walks through exactly what to leave out for our caretakers.
 More general questions?
 See our full FAQs or call or text (415) 484-6493 and we’ll put together a plan that fits your travel schedule.